sagemath/sagewiki_to_gh-2022-10-10/Montreal.md

 tradition of [[https://wiki.sagemath.org/LaCIMSageFridays|LaCIM's Sage Fridays]], there will be a weekly SageMath meeting this Spring in Montreal.
 This will be the occasion to get together, help each other, work on our pet Sage projects, share expertise, ...
+Whether you would like to discover Sage, get help on specific issues, or participate to coding sprints, you are welcome!

-The program will be informal and improvised at the beginning of each meeting according to the participants wishes and needs.
+The program will
+be informal and improvised at the beginning of each meeting according to the participants wishes and needs.